eunices/eunices.github.io/_pages/cv.md

 ## Eunice J.Y.
 Soh

 Hello!
 Currently, I am a full-time Masters by research student at NUS.
-Looking for [employment opportunities](#opportunities-) in 2021.
+Looking for [employment opportunities](#opportunities-) in second half of 2021.

 ## Portfolio 🐜